Peter-blue/TMCDdataset/README.md

 # TMCDdataset
 Due to memory limitation, we only uploaded a part of the data set.
 We have disclosed the specific generation method to https://github.com/Peter-blue/TMCD

+TMCD has conducted a variety of experiments on multi-climate data sets, and in addition to the following, researches involving multiple scenarios are also rich.

 LEVIR
 ---
 ![val_1](https://github.com/user-attachments/assets/bfcbea44-5d61-4ae2-9b24-0a9653a6bcf5)